 Canadian Relevance

-This study covers wound healing, which includes Health Canada-recognized indications for hyperbaric oxygen therapy such as diabetic foot ulcers and delayed radiation injury.
+This study covers wound healing, which includes Health Canada-recognised indications for hyperbaric oxygen therapy such as diabetic foot ulcers and delayed radiation injury.
 No direct Canadian connection was identified for the authors or study location.

 Study Limitations